rocky-linux/documentation/en/rocky/8/guides/cloud_server_using_nextcloud.md

 # Cloud Server Using Nextcloud

+## Prerequisites And Assumptions

+* Server running Rocky Linux (you can install Nextcloud on any Linux distribution, but this procedure will assume you're using Rocky).
+* A high degree of comfort operating from the command line for installation and for configuration.
+* Knowledge of a command-line editor.
+For this example, we are using _vi_, but you can use your favorite editor if you have one.
+* While Nextcloud can be installed via a snap application, we will be downloading and installing the .zip file.
+* We will be applying concepts from the Apache sites enabled document (linked to later in this document) for directory setup.
+* We will also be using the _mariadb-server_ hardening procedure (also linked to later) for database setup.
+* Throughout this document we will assume that you are root, or that you can be by using _sudo_.
+* We are using an example domain of "yourdomain.com" throughout this document.

 # Introduction

 If you are in charge of a server environment for a large (or even a small) company, you may be tempted by cloud applications.
 Doing things in the cloud can free up your own resources for other things, but there is a downside to this, and that is the loss of control of your company's data.
 If the cloud application is compromised, so too may be your company's data.

 Taking the cloud back into your own environment is a way to reclaim security of your data at the expense of your time and energy.
 Sometimes, that is a cost worth paying.

 Nextcloud offers an open source cloud with security and flexibility in mind.
 Note that building a Nextcloud server is a good exercise, even if in the end you opt to take your cloud off-site.
 The following procedure deals with setting up Nextcloud on Rocky Linux.

-## Prerequisites And Assumptions

-* Server running Rocky Linux (you can install Nextcloud on any Linux distribution, but this procedure will assume Rocky)
-* A high degree of comfort operating from the command line for installation and for configuration
-* Knowledge of a command-line editor.
-For this example, we are using _vi_, but you can use your favorite editor if you have one.
-* While Nextcloud can be installed via a snap application, we will be downloading and installing the .zip file
-* We will be applying concepts from the Apache sites enabled document (linked to later in this document) for directory setup
-* We will also be using the _mariadb-server_ hardening procedure (also linked to later) for database setup
-* Throughout this document we will assume that you are root, or that you can be by using _sudo_.
-* We are using an example domain of "yourdomain.com" throughout this document

 # Installing And Configuring Repositories

 For this installation, we will require two repositories.
 We need to install the EPEL (Extra Packages for Enterprise Linux) and the Remi Repository for PHP 7.4 (version 7.3 or 7.4 is required and Rocky Linux provides 7.2.x).

-To install the EPEL do:
+To install the EPEL run:

 `dnf enable epel-release`

-And then once installed, run update to make sure you are at the very latest epel version:
+And then once installed, run an update to make sure you are at the very latest epel version:

 `dnf update`

-To install the Remi repository do:
+To install the Remi repository run:

 `dnf install https://rpms.remirepo.net/enterprise/remi-release-8.rpm`